 Located on three floors in the Proess Technology Centre, the chemical pilot plant offers firms a test environment ranging from dosing to state-of-the-art separation processes.

-In the chemical pilot plant, reactors are available to solve a variety of problems: a scale-down reactor for precise reaction modelling in the mixing tank; an explosion reactor for testing the thermal process safety of explosive reactions; and a loop reactor for heterogeneous catalysis on 3D printed structures.
+In the chemical pilot plant, reactors are available to solve a variety of problems: a scale-down reactor for precise reaction modelling in a stirred tank or as a filter reactor for solid-phase reactions; an explosion reactor for testing the thermal process safety of explosive reactions; and a loop reactor for heterogeneous catalysis on 3D printed structures.

 Industrial filtration, drying and distillation processes can be integrated into the pilot plant.
 These separation processes can be run continuously and are equipped with their own solvent regeneration and wastewater neutralisation systems.
 The most important thermal separation simulation techniques are also available.